 The key to sous vide lies in maintaining a consistent temperature for a prolonged period of time, so you’ll want to look for a machine that does just that.
-Sous vide machines should be able to get to the desired temperature quickly and they should be able to stay at the temperature for the duration of cooking.
+Sous vide machines should be able to get to the desired temperature quickly, and they should be able to stay at the temperature for the duration of cooking.

 What Else You’ll Need

 You will also need a vessel in which to cook, which can be anything from a durable plastic bin to a stock pot.
-You may also want racks, which prevent bagged items from moving around in the water.
+You may also want racks, weights or magnets to prevent bagged items from moving around in the water.

 What can you sous vide?

 Proteins benefit significantly from this cooking technique, but you can also sous vide vegetables, eggs, and even sauces, like Hollandaise.
 Sous vide is a flexible technique that amplifies many different types of food.